CiscoDevNet/intersight-powershell/README.md

 ### 4.1.
 Reading list of objects
 When the Get cmdlet is used without any parameter, it returns list of objects.
 The return type is a collection, even when there is a single object.

+**NOTE** A maximum of 10,000 objects can be retrieved by Get cmdlets in a single invocation.

 ```powershell